 You may require fetal monitoring due to the added risks to the baby if you have anepidural, pitocin, induction or other high risk situations like meconium staining, which may indicate fetal distress.

 Monitoring a low risk woman is less intensive than the woman with a high risk pregnancy.
-Though in general, studies have shown that an increase in monitoring, particularly for low risk women, has not improved pregnancy outcomes, but it has increased the intervention rates, like cesarean section.
+Though in general, studies have shown that an increase in monitoring, particularly for low risk women, has not improved pregnancy outcomes, but it has increased

 5- Internal Fetal Monitoring (IFM) – Continuous Electronic Fetal Monitoring